- First Name

 - About Me

-Alaina E. Roberts is a historian of African American and Native American life in the Civil War and Reconstruction Eras.
+Alaina E. Roberts is a historian who studies the intersection of Black and Native American life from the Civil War to the modern day.

 She writes, teaches, and presents public talks about Black and Native history in the West, family history, slavery in the Five Tribes (the Chickasaw, Choctaw, Cherokee, Creek, and Seminole Nations), Native American enrollment politics, Indigeneity in North America and across the globe, Black and Native American portrayals in the media, and identity.